yukihiratype2/sqflite_sqlcipher/sqflite/doc/troubleshooting.md

     return [super application:application didFinishLaunchingWithOptions:launchOptions];
   }
   ```
+- If it happens to Android release mode, make sure to [remove shrinkResources
+  true and minifyEnabled true lines in build.gradle](https://github.com/tekartik/sqflite/issues/452#issuecomment-655602329) to solve the problem.

 Before raising this issue, try adding another well established plugin (the simplest being
 `path_provider` or `shared_preferences`) to see if you get the error here as well.